Internships

 - Contribute to monitoring and evaluation (feedback, case studies, data entry)

-We’ll agree a clear internship plan with you at the start, including your focus areas, hours, supervision and learning goals.
+We’ll agree a clear internship plan at the start, including focus areas, hours, supervision and learning goals.

 What you’ll gain